OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 ###  Highscore  {: #highscore}

-The highscore mit Ausnahme des Kursbausteins Übung, can be added for all assessable course element as well as for structure elements.
+The highscore, except for the course element "practice" , can be added for all assessable course element as well as for structure elements.

 The highscore makes a playful comparison between test participants possible